featurepeek/marketing-website/content/blog/pull-requests-are-the-new-design-handoffs/index.md

 ---
-title: Pull Requests are the New Design Handoffs.
+title: Pull requests are the new design handoffs
 date: "2020-09-28T12:12:03.284Z"
 description: Why developer collaboration tools are the next killer enterprise apps
 hero: hero.jpg